 Do you have an upcoming job interview?
-Make sure you know how to answer the “Can you tell me about a time when you solved a difficult problem?” or “Can you tell me about a challenge you had to overcome in the workplace?“ interview questions!
+Check out my example answer to the interview question: “Can you tell me about a time when you solved a difficult problem?” or “Can you tell me about a challenge you had to overcome in the workplace?”

 This interview question is often asked by employers to find out more about the candidate’s ability to manage and assess difficult situations.
 That means you need to provide a real-life example that proves your ability to gather information/data before you make a logical decision.
 The CARL model (Context, Action, Results, Learning) can be used to provide a clear and concise answer.